-More Travelers Are Being Asked For Their Cellphones And Passwords Entering U.S.
+More Travelers Entering U.S. Are Being Asked For Their Cellphones And Passwords

 But it didn't matter to the CBP officer, who continued to insist, and handed Bikkannavar a document warning there would be consequences if Bikkannavar didn't go along.
 And so he handed over the phone.

-Now you might be wondering, doesn't the Constitution protect American citizens from this sort of thing?
+Now you might be wondering, doesn't the Constitution protect U.S. citizens from this sort of thing?
 Well, it turns out, the law isn't entirely clear.

-CBP maintains it has the authority to look through everyone's phones at border crossings and airport customs checkpoints.
+Customs and Border Protection maintains it has the authority to look through everyone's phones at border crossings and airport customs checkpoints.
 In an appearance before the Senate Homeland Security Committee last week, Department of Homeland Security Secretary John Kelly said such demands were, in general, "just like an American citizen coming in and having his bags searched, at the port of entry.
 Generally speaking, it's done for a reason."

 In 2016, there were just under 23,877 devices searched by CBP agents; the year before, about 8,500.
 Kelly says such searches "aren't routine," and that the numbers haven't ticked up appreciably since President Trump took office.